-Atlantic Cape Community College

-Observation Guidelines of Online Courses
+Atlantic Cape Community College Observation Guidelines of Online Courses

 Periodically, faculty will be formally observed by an administrator or a teaching colleague.
-The observation process for online courses occurs over a one-week period to allow the observer to review the Blackboard course site.
-Online learning and instruction pertains to courses that were developed specifically for the online modality.
+The observation process for online courses occurs over a one-week period to allow the observer time to review the Blackboard course site.
+Online learning and instruction pertain to courses that were developed specifically for the online modality.
 There is not a specified "class time" or other real-time, synchronous requirement typically associated with online courses.
-Although instructors are encouraged to engage with their students, a mandatory class-meeting time should not be expected or enforced through grading.
+Although instructors are required to initiate and engage in substantive interactions with students on a predictable and scheduled basis, a mandatory class meeting time should not be expected or enforced through grading.
 Observation of the course site will focus on course navigation/organization, presentation of content, clarity of expectations, variety of assignments and assessments, and communication and engagement between the instructor and students.
 Observations may be announced or unannounced.